dxing97/subs2cia/README.md

                         If set, attempts to use audio and subtitle files that are in this language first.
 Should follow ISO language codes.
+  -a, --absolute-paths  Prints absolute paths from the root directory instead
+                        of given paths.
   -v, --verbose         Verbose output if set.
   -vv, --debug          Verbose and debug output if set --preset preset#      If set, uses a given preset.
 User arguments will